loveclari/movie-database/submission.md

 I also added a dynamic hint to what is searchable on the search bar by adding a placeholder

+I added the most recent year dates to the top of the list - I believe that users when it comes to movies and books like to check the latest trends first.

-I added focus to allow user to use tab to go through links on the page
+I added focus to allow user to use tab to go through links on the page.

 I have added a bit of accessibility by adding roles to html tags that were not too explicit and adding alt tags to images.

-I also fixed a broken link on the poster IMG array
+I also fixed a broken link on the poster IMG array.

 I did not use bootstrap but I used flexbox and also grid which mkaes things a bit easier and quicker to manage.